How to install Ticket-Based IT Experience application to ServiceNow

 Installation of the application is very straightforward and requires only a few steps to complete:

-3. Wait for the installation to complete and you have successfully installed the HappySignals Ticket-Based IT Experience to your ServiceNow instance.
+3. Wait for the installation to complete, and you have successfully installed the HappySignals Ticket-Based IT Experience in your ServiceNow instance.

 Configuring the application: